 We are pleased to announce the 9th edition of the annual School for Journalists and Media Practitioners organised by the Centre for Media Pluralism and Freedom (CMPF), at the European University Institute:

 A 5-week online programme from October, 19th to November, 20th 2020.

 The COVID-19 crisis has highlighted more than ever the importance of professional journalism and quality reporting in our contemporary societies.
-Journalists have put their health and well-being at risk to provide quality news to citizens, while infodemic is raging.
-However, despite their fundamental role, news media and journalists are facing a series of challenges that could greatly impair their perspectives: financial difficulties, constant attacks to the freedom of expression and the freedom of the media, etc. In this 9th edition of the annual CMPF Online School for Journalists and Media Practitioners – COVID-19 online edition, a series of distinguished experts will tackle these issues focusing on investigative journalism, media market challenges, socio-political topics and media practices for reporting.
+Journalists have put their health and well-being at risk to provide quality news to citizens, while the infodemic is raging.
+However, despite their fundamental role, news media and journalists are facing a series of challenges that could greatly impair function: financial difficulties, constant attacks to the freedom of expression and the freedom of the media, etc. In this 9th edition of the annual CMPF Online School for Journalists and Media Practitioners – COVID-19 online edition, a series of distinguished experts will tackle these issues focusing on investigative journalism, media market challenges, socio-political topics and media practices for reporting.